 Step 2: Assign licenses in Office 365

 Make sure that Office 365 licenses are assigned to all user accounts that will be used as the target mailboxes.
 You can set the program to create the mailboxes and assign the Office 365 licenses automatically.
 Learn more

 Alternatively, check out this article to learn about different ways of creating Office 365 mailboxes in bulk.

 If you intend to migrate archive mailboxes (In-Place Archives), refer to this article first to learn how to configure your target environment.

 If you have already created new mailboxes in your target Office 365 tenant, it is possible to hide them from the GAL (e.g. to prevent your users from sending emails to them until the migration is finished).
 The mailboxes will be still visible in CodeTwo Office 365 Migration and the migration will proceed as usual.

 - You have a list of all credentials for mailboxes you want to migrate via IMAP - here is why

-- Know your IMAP server address or IP, port and SSL connection support - for example, for Google (whether Gmail or Google Apps) those are: imap.gmail.com, port 993, enabled SSL
+- Know your IMAP server address or IP, port and SSL connection support - for example, for Gmail those are: imap.gmail.com, port 993, enabled SSL

-- IMAP access is enabled on the source server - see here how to do this for Gmail and Google Apps accounts
+- IMAP access is enabled on the source server - see here how to do this for Gmail and Google Workspace (formerly G Suite) accounts

-Step 7: Installation of CodeTwo Office 365 Migration
+Step 4: Install and activate CodeTwo Office 365 Migration

-In the case of migration from IMAP the program can be installed anywhere e.g. on a workstation outside source and target domains.
+When migrating data from an IMAP server, the program can be installed anywhere, e.g. on a workstation outside source and target domains.